Statute of The Court

 Section I. Bodies of The Court

-As a means to fulfil the mission of the Court - to assess and report independently and professionally, based on the standards and principles elaborated on by other international courts and tribunals and drawing on the experience of the best practices of national courts, all allegations of core crimes and gross human rights violations occurring under the domestic jurisdiction of the countries and authorities concerned the Court will be composed of the following entities:
+As a means to fulfil the mission of the Court - to assess and report independently and professionally on allegations of core crimes, gross human rights violations, and other breaches of public international law, based on the standards and principles elaborated on by other international courts and tribunals and drawing on the experience of the best practices of national courts - the Court will be composed of the following entities:

 (I) The Panel of Judges;